 The interdisciplinary approach offered by the MEPIN has enabled its graduates to work quickly and successfully in multinational companies, banks and finance companies, local authorities, non-governmental organisations, education and research institutes.
 Graduates of this Master's programme possess both multidisciplinary skills and specific knowledge, particularly in economics and political science, which enable them to work in all areas where the public and private sectors cooperate.

-Mepin graduates are 92.3% employed (10YearsUSIMaster 2016 survey results), with an average time of entry into the world of work of 2.5 months (2018 survey on 1-year graduates).
-The majority of the MEPIN graduates find job in Switzerland (56.6%), mainly in the banking/financial sector or in the public administration.
+According to the 2020 USI Master Survey (2015-2019), 94.6% of Mepin graduates are employed with an average entry time into employment of about 2.3 months.
+The majority find employment in Switzerland (44%), mainly in the banking/financial sector or in public administration.

 Economic Consultant (Economist)

 Economists are economic and financial experts who study market activity.
 Their primary responsibilities include collecting and analyzing financial and socio-economic data, advising businesses and governments on economic decisions and developing models for economic forecasting.
 Economists conduct research, prepare reports or make plans to address economic problems related to both the production and distribution of goods and services and monetary and fiscal policy.

 Public affairs consultants are responsible for providing their clients with valuable information on the political environment and advice on public affairs and government policy.

 Both public and private sector organizations employ public affairs consultants.
 They can also be NGOs (non-governmental organizations), think tanks and government administrations from other countries, as well as international bodies such as the United Nations and the European Commission.